What is a PCB?

 Zachariah Peterson

-What is PCB?
 A printed circuit board (PCB) is an electronic assembly that uses copper conductors to create electrical connections between components.
-Printed circuit boards provide mechanical support for electronic components so that a device can be mounted in an enclosure.
-A printed circuit board design must include a specific set of steps that aligns with the manufacturing process, integrated circuit packaging, and the structure of the bare circuit board.
+PCBs also provide mechanical support for electronic components so that a device can be mounted in an enclosure.

 Types of PCBs